Mitchell and White Genealogy

 EventDateDescription

-Marriage19 Sep 1804Thomas Jenkins consented to the marriage of Roland Bias and Nancy Jenkins on 19 Sep 1804 in Amherst County, Virginia.1
+Marriage19 Sep 1804Thomas Jenkins consented to the marriage contract of Roland Bias and Nancy Jenkins on 19 Sep 1804 in Amherst County, Virginia.1

 LandGrant12 Nov 1804He is named as a neighbor whose land adjoined 50 acres on the waters of Fluvanna River on Peavine Mountain in Amherst County, Virginia, that was granted to Roland Bias on 12 Nov 1804.
 Land Office Treasury warrant no. 3470 issued 13 Nov 1802 and survey made 24 Mar 1803.2